-A Tuesday, much like today.
+A Tuesday.
 Crisp and cool.
 Clear skies.

 I was 36 weeks pregnant.
 Lumbering and uncomfortable as I boarded the

 7:22 a.m. commuter rail bound for my job at a law firm in Boston.

 Arrived at work after 8.
 Was chatting on the phone with a friend,

 discussing our baby showers that had both taken place that weekend.
 Mine